-The European Institute for Gender Equality (EIGE) invites applications with a view to establishing a reserve list for Seconded National Experts (SNE) – Gender-Based Violence The registration of applications will begin on 5th May 2011 and will close on 1st June 2011 at 23:00 Eastern European Time.
-The registration of applications has been further extended until 15th July 2011 at 23:00 Eastern European Time.
-Candidates who have already submitted an application need not re-apply.
+The European Institute for Gender Equality (EIGE) invites applications with a view to establishing a reserve list for Seconded National Experts (SNE) – Gender-Based Violence The registration of applications will begin on 21st March 2011 and will close on 22nd April 2011 at 23:00 Eastern European Time.

 1.The role of the Institute

 Based in Vilnius, Lithuania, EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives related to the contribution and strengthening of gender equality promotion.

 To achieve its goals, the Institute shall collect and analyse objective, comparable and reliable information at Community level and develop appropriate methodological tools for the integration of gender equality into all Community policies.
 EIGE shall equally foster the exchange of good practices and dialogue between stakeholders and raise EU citizen awareness of this policy area by providing technical assistance to the Community institutions, in particular the Commission, as well as the authorities of the Member States.

 In the course of its work to promote and strengthen gender equality EIGE will also strive to eliminate gender discrimination.

 Violence against women is one of the critical areas of concern of the Beijing Platform for Action (BPfA) and gender-based violence is one of the main areas addressed by the EU Strategy for equality between women and men (2010-2015).

 Under the supervision of the Head of Operations, the jobholder will assist in developing strategic considerations that address gender-based violence issues.

 The Seconded National Expert will perform the following tasks and activities: